windmill-labs/windmilldocs/docs/reference.md

 (`scheduled_for`).
 Jobs that are created without being given a future `scheduled_for` are scheduled for the time at which they were created.

-[Workers](#workers) fetch jobs from the queue, start executing them, set atomically their state in the queue to "running", stream the logs while executing them, then once completed remove them from the queue and create a new "completed job".
+[Workers](#workers) fetch jobs from the queue, start executing them, atomically set their state in the queue to "running", stream the logs while executing them, then once completed remove them from the queue and create a new "completed job".

-Every job has a unique UUID attached to it and as long as you have visibility over the execution of the script, you are able to insect the execution logs, output and metadata in the dedicated details page of the job.
+Every job has a unique UUID attached to it and as long as you have visibility over the execution of the script, you are able to inspect the execution logs, output and metadata in the dedicated details page of the job.

-### 5 kinds of Jobs
+### Jobs kinds

-There are 3 main kinds of jobs, that each have a dedicated tab in the runs page:
+There are 5 main kinds of jobs, that each have a dedicated tab in the runs page:

-- **Script Jobs**: Run a script as defined by the hash of the script (that uniquely and immutably defines a specific version of a script), its input arguments (args) and the "permissioned_as" user or group of whom it is gonna act on behalf of and inherit the visibility to other items such as resources and variables from.
+- **Script Jobs**: Run a script as defined by the hash of the script (that uniquely and immutably defines a specific version of a script), its input arguments (args) and the `permissioned_as` user or group of whom it is gonna act on behalf of and inherit the visibility to other items such as resources and variables from.
 An user can **NEVER** escalates his privileges but only de-escalates it by launching a script with either the same permissions as